What Types of Brakes Does My Car Have?

 If your car, truck, or SUV was made in recent years, the vehicle may have an anti-lock braking system, which allows you to steer as your brakes are engaged.
 Older vehicles do not have ABS brakes.
 In addition to this, most cars have two or three types of brake systems.
 These brake systems have several parts, including brake pads and rotors.
-If any of these brake systems are wearing out, it is crucial to bring your car into Marqueen Garage for an inspection before their condition worsens.
+If any of these brake systems are wearing out, bringing your car into Marqueen Garage for an inspection before the condition worsens is crucial.
 These brake systems are:

 Handbrake - Your vehicle's handbrake applies force to the disc and drum brakes in a slower, less forceful way via a lever that's located between your car's two front seats.
 When you pull on the brake, a system of levers tugs on a pair of sturdy cables that apply the brakes to the back wheels.
 The handbrake system is completely mechanical and does not use brake fluid like the disk and drum brakes, so it can be used as an emergency brake (with great care) when the other brake systems fail.